A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: Background

 \subsection{MSS methods}

 The { MSS} matrices used in this work have been proposed to solve systems of equations~\cite{burdakov1983methods}, bound constrained optimization problems~\cite{burdakov2002limited}, and unconstrained optimization~\cite{brust2018large} problems.
 In this section, we review how they can be used to solve (\ref{eqn-min}).

-Because { MSS} matrices can be indefinite, it is natural to use this sequence of matrices as approximations to the true Hessian in a trust-region method.
+Because { MSS} matrices can be indefinite, it is natural to use this sequence of matrices as approximations to the true Hessian in a trust-region method for solving nonconvex optimization problems.
 We briefly review trust-region methods here, but further details can be found in standard optimization textbooks (see, e.g.,~\cite{nocedal2006numerical}).

 At each iterate, trust-region methods use a quadratic approximation $m_k$ to model $f$ at the current iterate in a small region neighborhood about the current iterate $x_k$: